mfrandev/Typing-Style-As-Authentication-Factor/README.md

 ## Performance

-If interested, background information and performance report can be found in my report [here](Keylogger_Report.pdf).
+If interested, some background information and a performance report can be found [here](Keylogger_Report.pdf).

 ## Usage Instructions